hashicorp/terraform-provider-aws/website/docs/d/vpc_ipam_pools.html.markdown

 layout: "aws"
 page_title: "AWS: aws_vpc_ipam_pools"
 description: |-
-    Returns details about the first IPAM pool that matches search parameters provided.
+    Returns details about IPAM pools that match the search parameters provided.
 ---

 # Data Source: aws_vpc_ipam_pools

-`aws_vpc_ipam_pools` provides details IPAM pools.
+`aws_vpc_ipam_pools` provides details about IPAM pools.

-This resource can prove useful when an ipam pool was created in another root module and you need the pool's id as an input variable.
+This resource can prove useful when IPAM pools are created in another root module and you need the pool ids as input variables.
 For example, pools can be shared via RAM and used to create vpcs with CIDRs from that pool.

 ## Example Usage

-The following example shows an account that has only 1 pool, perhaps shared via RAM, and using that pool id to create a VPC with a CIDR derived from AWS IPAM.

 ```terraform
 data "aws_vpc_ipam_pools" "test" {